julian-molina/Documentation/pages/suite/suite-step-6.md

 On the other hand, if your interest lies in monitoring markets starting from the present time, then you most likely do not need historical data stretching that far in the past.

-{% include important.html content="As hinted earlier, for your convenience, the system starts pulling data from exchanges as soon as you start it the first time.
+{% include important.html content="As mentioned earlier, for your convenience, the system starts pulling data from exchanges as soon as you start it the first time.
 The current default is pulling the complete BTC/USDT and ETH/USDT markets from Binance, and one-year worth of the same markets from Bitfinex (limited by the exchange).
 At the same time, several basic indicators are fired up.
 These processes put a load on the CPU of your machine.
 If your hardware is basic, your machine may get slow.
 In that case, you may want to stop some of the processes.
-On the other hand, if your hardware handles the default process fine, you may want to start calculating other indicators right away.
-The instructions below will teach you how to do both operations." %}
+On the other hand, if your hardware handles the default processes fine, you may want to start calculating other indicators right away.
+The instructions below will teach you how to do both operations.
+You may also decide the default settings are fine and move on to the next steps without making any changes." %}

 ## Start Here